 Arrangements Overview

-I will have steel guitar arrangements up and going starting in June 2009.
-Feel free to download the sample arrangement (see below) and steel guitar lesson pages to get a feel for what the arrangements will look like.
+Though endlessly delayed as many of you have noted, I still plan to offer steel guitar arrangements!
+Feel free to download the sample arrangements (see below) and steel guitar lesson pages to get a feel for what the arrangements will look like.
 Thanks for your patience!

 Overview